RichardeJiang/RichardeJiang.github.io/_posts/2019-09-24-SIFT-Guide.md

 ## SIFT Orientation
 Ok so get down to impl.
 We say we have 8 directions, and we want to find out how the gradient vector is contributing to each of them.
 How to do it?
 Well as the comment suggests, "projection".
-Essentially you are projecting the vector onto each of the direction vectors, and consider first: how to get the 8 direction vectors?
+Essentially you are projecting the vector onto each of the direction vectors, and consider first: how can we determine the 8 direction vectors?

 ![window]({{richardejiang.github.io}}/assets/images/directions.jpeg){:id="windows"}

-We want to span the directions uniformlly, so you know the angle theta, then how do you represent the vector?
+We want to span the directions uniformlly, so you know the angle $$\theta$$, then how do you represent the vector?
 Simple right?

 Ok so why do we need this?
 Remember we want to find the **projection** onto each of these direction vectors, and a projection is relevant to inner product right?